chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 ### ChromeOS desk connector

-Last fall, the ChromeOS team introduced a new Chrome Enterprise capability called the ChromeOS Desk connector with leading partners like NICE and RingCentral.
-In contact center use cases, 53% of agents say they use 3 or more systems during a single call, and at Google, we've seen customers with extreme cases where they're opening over 20 apps and tabs to support a single customer inquiry!
+Last fall, the ChromeOS team introduced a new Chrome Enterprise capability called the ChromeOS Desk Connector with leading partners like NICE and RingCentral.
+In contact center use cases, 53% of agents say they use three or more systems during a single call.
+At Google, we've seen customers with extreme cases, opening over 20 apps and tabs to support a single customer inquiry!

 This poses a productivity challenge for users, as they either end up with a cluttered and complex desktop to navigate throughout their day, or need to spend the time manually managing windows and apps and getting back to their optimal starting point in between customer interactions.

 With the ChromeOS Desk Connector, your communications and contact center solutions can automatically create a new "desk" for each customer interaction.
 Once the interaction ends, the desk with all its case-specific windows can be closed with one click.

 ### ChromeOS telemetry API

 The users of your applications can often be impacted by device and OS performance, and business managers don't always have visibility into IT monitoring tools that power root cause analysis and proactive resolutions.
-The ChromeOS `Telemetry API` enables you to monitor the operation and health of devices running ChromeOS.
+The ChromeOS [`Telemetry API`](https://developers.google.com/chrome/management/guides/telemetry_api) enables you to monitor the operation and health of devices running ChromeOS.

 By incorporating ChromeOS Telemetry signals into your own communications and contact center dashboards, your customers can easily drill down from app or use-case specific KPIs into root cause issues with the devices they use.
 Our Chrome Enterprise Recommended partners, like Dialpad and UJET are working to integrate the ChromeOS `Telemetry API` into their reporting and dashboarding solutions to better monitor and troubleshoot device and application level issues that could be impacting customer experience.